htmelle-inc/htmelle-curriculum/working_prototypes/playing_card/README.md

 ![phase_2_3](./images/phase_2_3.png)

 Nice!
 Add a few more cards with different colors/values.
 Once you have more than one card, you'll notice that the cards are touching.
 We'd probably want some space between them for a clean look.
-You can fix this by modifying a `justify-?` property somewhere, we'll leave that detail for you to figure out.
+You can fix this by modifying a `justify-?` property somewhere; we'll leave that detail for you to figure out.

 Voila!
 A hand of cards.
 Magic tricks not included.